thegetty/quire-docs/content/documentation/fundamentals.md

 ## Markdown Output Configuration

-Hugo has a built-in Markdown processor, {{< q-glossary "Blackfriday" >}}, which comes with some configuration options that can be applied in your project’s `config.yml` file.
+Hugo has a built-in Markdown processor, {{< q-def "Blackfriday" >}}, which comes with some configuration options that can be applied in your project’s `config.yml` file.
 Details can be found [in the Hugo documentation](https://gohugo.io/getting-started/configuration/#configure-blackfriday).

-By default, in the `config.yml` file of your Quire project, {{< q-glossary "Blackfriday" >}}'s `fraction` option has been set to `false` (text that looks like a fraction won’t be automatically formatted as such), and the `hrefTargetBlank` option set to `true` (external links will open in new windows/tabs).
+By default, in the `config.yml` file of your Quire project, {{< q-def "Blackfriday" >}}'s `fraction` option has been set to `false` (text that looks like a fraction won’t be automatically formatted as such), and the `hrefTargetBlank` option set to `true` (external links will open in new windows/tabs).

 ## Markdown Resources